 Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

-Here are 22 fairytale villages you absolutely have to visit!
+Here are 22 fairytale villages you have to visit!

 1. Grindelwald